meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

 This error code is generic.
 It should not be used.
-Instead, a clear and precise error code should be determined.
+Instead, a clear and precise error code should be determined to guide the user efficiently.

 ### Error Definition